dnitsch/reststrategy/seeder/README.md

 Strategy is a setting against which to perform one or more rest calls to ensure an idempotent update.

-The top level `seed` can contain multiple blo
+The top level `seed` can contain multiple blocks of the below type - `RestAction`

 ```yaml
 # the name of the Action is the property itself